Boston’s Fenway Park is the oldest baseball park in the major leagues. And thanks to the commitment of the team’s ownership group, the

 For the first game of the 2007 World Series at Fenway Park, BL&S was asked to mic the Boston Symphony Orchestra, conducted by John Williams, for their performance of the National Anthem in center field.

 Skillfully preparing an entire orchestra with mics for entry and exit of the field within minutes presented some unique logistical and technical challenges.
 The solution: use a completely wireless microphone system.
-To ensure that no sound interference occurred with the performance and the broadcast, BL&S
+To ensure that no sound interference occurred with the performance and the broadcast, BL&S coordinated wireless microphones and in-ear frequencies with the local and national television networks.

 During the previous 2004 World Series and ALCS, many performers, including Boston’s own Steven Tyler and James Taylor, treated 34,000 Red Sox fans to their renditions of the National Anthem.
 BL&S provided audio support for this pre-game entertainment.